-The governing body measures the safety of residents and staff through a planned infection prevention (IP) and antimicrobial stewardship (AMS) programme that is appropriate to the size and complexity of the service.
+The governing body ensures the safety of resident and staff through a planned infection prevention and antimicrobial stewardship programme that is appropriate to the size and complexity of the service.
 It is adequately resourced.

 The infection control coordinator is involved in procurement processes, and any facility changes, and processes related to decontamination of any reusable devices.

 Staff demonstrated good principles and practice around infection control.
-Staff, residents and whānau were familiar with the pandemic/infectious diseases response plan.
+Staff, residents, and whānau were familiar with the pandemic/infectious diseases response plan.